5C La Otra Vanda, Galisteo, NM 87540-9769

 33 years intensive systems & technical computing in POSIX/C/C++ environments.
 In-depth experience, ranging from multi-processor kernel internals and device drivers, through multithreaded realtime applications to shell work and graphical user interfaces.
 Expert C & C++ programmer.
 Developed on uni- and multiprocessors systems running Linux, OS X/MacOS Solaris, Mach 3.0, OSF/1, BSD, Ultrix, and System V. Web experience dating back to late 1993 (designer of the first open web site in the Pacific Northwest) and one of 2 founding programmers at Amazon.com.

 LAS also provides consulting services to users, engineers, and businesses seeking to using Linux in connection with audio.
-I have also represented the open source community within several industry working groups, and is a member of the Linux Audio Consortium.Atlas Software Technologies, Pittsburgh PA (July 1995 - October 1997)
+I have also represented the open source community within several industry working groups, and was a member of the Linux Audio Consortium.Atlas Software Technologies, Pittsburgh PA (July 1995 - October 1997)

 Atlas is/was a consulting and software services company that provides expertise to large clients such as the USPS and other online services to specialized economic sectors.

 I worked for Atlas on a consulting basis, designing system architectures, providing rapid implementation of core technologies, and general consulting expertise.
 A major part of my work for them was the design and implementation of Oracle RDBMS interfaces, particularly in the context of web backends, and extending the Apache web server to support many sophisticated features not found in any other web server at the time (many of them have now become common).Amazon.com, Inc., Seattle WA (November 1994 -- March 1996)

 Amazon.com is a widely known online retailer.
 I was the 2nd employee at the company, and one of the 2 technical staff responsible for designing and implementing the software engines that support the bookstore's early presence on the Internet.
 Specific components that I developed included:

 USPAN, Inc., Seattle WA (July 1994 -- July 1995)

 Technical Consultant and Programmer

 USPAN was an early web-centric company, providing both public information on the entertainment and leisure industry in the Pacific Northwest, and private services to the talent casting world.